runpod/docs/docs/tutorials/migrations/banana/overview.md

 **Idle Timeout**

-RunPod allows you to set an [Idle Timeout](/serverless/references/endpoint-configurations#idle-timeout) when creating the Endpoint.
+RunPod allows you to set an [Idle Timeout](/serverless/endpoints/endpoint-configurations#idle-timeout) when creating the endpoint.
 The default value is 5 seconds.

 **Inference Timeout**